 Cash security bond

 The Supplier will furnish a performance bond as set out in Item 8 in a form acceptable to the Government and executed as surety or sureties by a bank, insurance company or other person or persons approved by the Government (‘Bond’).
-The Bond will be held as security against any default in supplying the Goods against the specifications or quality as set out in the Order and the supply of the Goods on time as will be specified by the Government and in the event that the Supplier fails to carry out in a proper manner all or any of its obligations under this agreement.
-Such Bond cannot be cancelled without prior approval of the Head of Treasury of the Fiji Procurement Office.
+The Bond will be held as security against any default in supplying the Goods against the specifications or quality as set out in this agreement. and the supply of the Goods on time as will be specified by the Government and in the event that the Supplier fails to carry out in a proper manner all or any of its obligations under this agreement.
+Such Bond cannot be cancelled without prior approval of the Director of the Fiji Procurement Office.

 Failure to pay the Bond by the Supplier will result in withdrawal of the award by the Government Tender Board.